 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I volunteer with a human society.
 I have been using their mixture of bleach and water to clean and disinfect the dog crates and kennels.
 I personally do no use bleach in my home life, and would like to know if there is a recipe that I could make to disinfect the kennels.

-It has been proven that vinegar and peroxide make a great earth and people and pet friendly disinfectant.
+It has been proven that vinegar and peroxide makes a great earth, people, and pet-friendly disinfectant.
 My husband and I own a cleaning service.
 We don't use bleach products and have recently switched to using natural cleaners.
 You can search the internet for proof, by using, "vinegar and peroxide as disinfectant".